Riddles for Children

 Answer: the match

-- What word is spelled wrong in every dictionary?
+- Which word is spelt wrong in every dictionary?

 - How many months have 28 days?